PrimeOla/seer-skill/README.md

 - Default output: `.seer/captures/app-window-<app>-YYYYMMDD-HHMMSS-<pid>-<rand>.png`
 - Set `SEER_OUT_DIR` to change default output root (falls back to `SEER_TMP_DIR` for legacy behavior)

+### Window capture

+Capture the frontmost app window (or a named process) as a precise PNG.
+Output is organized under `.seer/captures/` with app‑slugged filenames for easy tracking.

+### UI mockups (annotations)

+Create lightweight UI mockups by drawing arrows, rectangles, and text on a capture using a JSON spec.
+Output images live in `.seer/mockups/`, and the spec is saved alongside under `.seer/specs/`.

+### Visual diff loop

+Maintain baselines and compare current UI to previous snapshots with diffs and JSON reports.
+Useful for quick visual regressions or confirming UI changes.

+### Organized artifacts

+Every mockup run stores capture, spec, output, and metadata, plus a `latest/` copy per app slug for fast access.

 Examples:
 ```bash
 bash seer/scripts/capture_app_window.sh